 1. Data collection

 Data collection is the process of collecting data from various sources.
-In addition to accumulating data we must structure it so that it can be managed and processed by a program.
+In addition to accumulating data, we must structure it so that a program can manage and process it.

 However, this structure depends on the data we have available and the nature of the problem we need to solve.